If you’re reading this article, you’re probably worried about what are signs your dog is dying. No doubt death is a dreaded and inevitable occurrence.

 2. Prolonged Loss of Interest/Lethargy

 Dogs are generally associated with excitement.
 And the moment they begin exhibiting anything different, it is natural you get worried.
 While this may sometimes be natural or a result of feeling ill.
-When your dog holds unto this behavior for too long, it becomes a cause for serious concern.
+When your dog holds onto this behavior for too long, it becomes a cause for serious concern.

 They are bound to lose interest in things and people around them as they draw closer to death.
 That is people they love or toys and treats they cherish no longer interests them.
 They tend to lie down in the same spot and position for extended periods of time.
 Everything they do during this period is done in reluctance.

-Experts have associated this behavior to a shutting down of the function of their brains.
+Experts have associated this behavior with a shutting down of the function of their brains.
 They gradually experience mental confusion and this causes them to appear detached.
 It is important to note here that this behavior does not mean they do not still care about you.
 The ability to show and express it the way they used to is just not there any longer.

 3. Seek Comfort

 It is amazing to know that dogs can sense when they are approaching death.
 At such time, one of the things they are likely to do is seek out their masters for getting comfort.
-Yes, most dogs can be affectionate and crave for their owner’s presence, but, this time is usually more insistent.
+Yes, most dogs can be affectionate and crave their owner’s presence, but, this time is usually more insistent.

 When you observe this behavior, it is only wise to reciprocate by also staying with them during these final hours.
 And reassuring them with gentle stroking and a soft voice.
 If you truly love your dog, you won’t make your dog face the end alone.